AndreasFaust/react-ticker/README.md

 It can be used to replace the deprecated `marquee`-HTML-tag.

+This library is still under development!

 **[Check out the Demo!](https://andreasfaust.github.io/react-ticker/)**

 ## Features:

 - Move its child-elements from **right to left** or **left to right**.
 - **Dynamically create child-elements**, for example from an API.
+  (Does not work for dynamic widths yet!)
 - Repeat the elements infinitely.
 - Three different modes of repetition.
 - Control speed, starting and stopping.